Aram-961/taskmanager/README.md

 # Backend
 1. User authentication and authorization to allow multiple users with their tasks.

+2. Implement RESTful API endpoints to handle CRUD operations for tasks.

+3. MongoDB to store the tasks
 # Usage

 1. git clone git@github.com:Aram-961/taskmanager.git